tslumley/svylme-paper/README.md

 Only covers the setting where the gllamm-style estimators work, so PSUs are the same as model clusters

-`fromStata.R` has formatting code, so to replicate the tables in the preprint
+`fromStata.R` has formatting code, so to replicate the tables in the preprint, do eg
 ```
+source("fromStata.R")
 load("lmesim-eff.rda")
 round(100*cvtsum2(rval), 1)
 ```